Celtic F.C. in European football: Glory years

 Celtic reached the European Cup final again in 1970.
 Celtic knocked out Basel in the first round, then defeated Portuguese side Benfica 3–0 at Parkhead in the first leg of the second round.
 Celtic's performance was impressive, and they were unfortunate not to score more.
 Benfica rallied in the return match and put Celtic under intense pressure from the start.
 John Fallon was outstanding in goal for Celtic and with the game nearing its end had limited the score to 2–0 for the Portuguese side.
 Diamantino, however, scored directly from a free-kick in the final minute to level the tie on aggregate and force extra time.
 No further goals were scored in the additional 30 minutes, and the tie was decided by the toss of a coin.
 Captain Billy McNeill successfully called, and Celtic progressed to the quarter-finals.
-Celtic were unhappy that the tie had been decided in this manner, and suggested to UEFA an alternative of using a scoreline based on the number of corners forced in extra-time.
+Celtic were unhappy that the tie had been decided in this manner, and suggested to UEFA an alternative of using a score line based on the number of corners forced in extra-time.
 UEFA rejected this proposal, but soon afterwards introduced penalty kick shoot-outs in the European Cup to decide drawn ties after extra-time.
 Celtic went on to face Italian champions Fiorentina in the quarter-finals, winning 3–1 on aggregate.

 The semi-finals saw Celtic drawn against English champions Leeds United.
 This was the first occasion that the reigning champions of England and Scotland had played each other in a fully competitive European tie.
 The first leg took place at Elland Road, with a goal in the opening minute from George Connelly giving Celtic a 1–0 lead to take back to Glasgow for the second leg.
 The return match was played at Hampden Park on 15 April 1970 in front of 136,505 spectators, a record attendance for a competitive European club tie that stands to this day.
 In 14 minutes, Billy Bremner scored from long range to level the tie on aggregate.
-Celtic kept their composure though and equalised two minutes into the second half though a John Hughes header.
+Celtic kept their composure though and equalized two minutes into the second half though a John Hughes header.
 Jimmy Johnstone had a particularly outstanding match and his mazy run set up Bobby Murdoch to score with a powerful shot, sealing a 2–1 win for Celtic on the night and their progression to the final.